CodeLegg/Kingdom-Snap-Milestone-Project-two-final-/README.md

 - Leaderboard positions could be colour coded with Gold, Silver and Bronze for First, Second and Third.

+### Accessibility
+- The site has scored highly in terms of accessibility, I have included alt text descriptions for all images to provide context and information to visually impaired users.

 ## Technologies Used

 ### Languages Used